Tiny-Earth/DemoSite/site/src/experiences.md

 ## Active Learning Experiences in Practice

-Let’s look at a detailed example of how a common instructional strategy can leverage the learning experiences framework: think-pair-share.
+Let’s look at a common instructional strategy as an example of how to leverage the learning experiences framework: think-pair-share.
 Then, you will think through a different instructional strategy in a similar way on your own.

 Think-pair-share is a flexible activity that can be adapted to almost any teaching situation.
 It has three steps:

 1. Students think (or write) individually in response to a problem or question,
 2. discuss their ideas and answers in pairs, and then
-3. share (or write) their answers with the rest of the class or the instructor.
+3. share their answers with the rest of the class or the instructor.

 ### How does a think-pair-share encompass active learning?